 - (a) The ten Olympic Events and Equipment in Regulation 23.1.4 are selected for the 2020 Olympic Sailing Competition.
 Equipment evolution shall be permitted and shall be decided in accordance with Regulation 23.1.3(d).
-World Sailing may propose additional Olympic Events(s) for 2020, including a showcase event.
-World Sailing may propose Event(s) and Equipment as determined by Council based on submissions made by 10 January 2017 using the voting process for each Event as set out in Regulation 23.1.8(d) (f) as applicable. - (b) Council shall decide by 31 December of the year of the Olympic Games which of the Events selected for the next Olympic Sailing Competition (in four years' time) to review for possible change for the Olympic Sailing Competition in eight years' time.
-There shall be a minimum of one and a maximum of three such Events.
-All other Events and their associated Equipment shall be included in the Olympics in eight years' time. - (c) For each Event it is reviewing under Regulation 23.1.3(b), Council shall decide by 31 December of the following year either: - (i) to retain the Event and retain the current Equipment; or - (ii) to retain the Event and evolve the current Equipment; or - (iii) to retain the Event and select new Equipment; or - (iv) to select a new Event and select new Equipment. - (d) For its decisions under 23.1.3(c), if Council decides: - (i) to evolve the current Equipment, it shall at the same time specify where evolution is required; - (ii) to select new Equipment, it shall at the same time decide the criteria for the selection of new Equipment; - (iii) to select a new Event, it shall at the same time select what that new Event shall be. - (e) New Equipment shall only be selected following Equipment trials or other evaluation against the specified criteria, and shall be selected no later than 31 December of the year five years before the Olympic Games. - (f) World Sailing may at any time require evolution of selected Equipment and shall liaise with the Class organisation and manufacturers before so deciding.
+World Sailing may propose additional Olympic Events(s) using the voting process for each Event as set out in Regulation 23.1.8(d) (f) as applicable. - (b) Council shall decide by 31 December of the year of the Olympic Games which of the Events selected for the next Olympic Sailing Competition (in four years' time) to review for possible change for the Olympic Sailing Competition in eight years' time.
+There shall be a minimum of four such Events.
+All Events and their associated Equipment which are not selected for review shall be included in the Olympics in eight years' time. - (c) For each Event it is reviewing under Regulation 23.1.3(b), Council shall decide by 31 December of the following year either: - (i) to retain the Event and retain the current Equipment; or - (ii) to retain the Event and evolve the current Equipment; or - (iii) to retain the Event and select new Equipment; or - (iv) to select a new Event and select new Equipment. - (d) For its decisions under 23.1.3(c), if Council decides: - to evolve the current Equipment, it shall at the same time specify where evolution is required; - (ii) to select new Equipment, it shall at the same time decide the criteria for the selection of new Equipment; - (iii) to select a new Event, it shall at the same time select what that new Event shall be. - (e) New Equipment shall only be selected following Equipment trials or other evaluation against the specified criteria, and shall be selected no later than 31 December of the year five years before the Olympic Games. - (f) World Sailing may at any time require evolution of selected Equipment and shall liaise with the Class organisation and manufacturers before so deciding.
 Any such evolution shall be decided no later than 31 December of the year five years before the Olympic Sailing Competition.